hadirkhan10/chisel3-wiki/Chisel3-vs-Chisel2.md

 * Chisel3 Vecs must all have the same type, unlike with Chisel2.
 Use `MixedVec` (see [Bundles and Vecs](Bundles-and-Vecs)) for Vecs where the elements are of different types.
 *  connections between `UInt` and `SInt` are illegal.
 *  the `Node` class and object no longer exist (the class should have been private in Chisel2)
+* `debug()` has been removed (use `dontTouch` instead)
 * `printf()` is defined in the Chisel object and produces simulation printf()'s.
 To use the Scala `Predef.printf()`, you need to qualify it with `Predef`.
-*  in Chisel2, bulk-connects `<>` with unconnected source components do not update connections from the unconnected components.
+* In Chisel2, bulk-connects `<>` with unconnected source components do not update connections from the unconnected components.
-** In Chisel3, bulk-connects strictly adhere to last connection semantics and unconnected OUTPUTs will be connected to INPUTs resulting in the assignment of random values to those inputs.
+  * In Chisel3, bulk-connects strictly adhere to last connection semantics and unconnected OUTPUTs will be connected to INPUTs resulting in the assignment of random values to those inputs.
 * In Chisel3, adding hardware inside `BlackBox` for simulation is no longer supported. (#289)
 * `ChiselError` is gone
   * Change `ChiselError.error("error msg")` to `throw new Error("error msg")`